 Wines from this area tend to have more of the Cabernet Sauvignon and as such will taste more rugged, earthy, and bitter due to tannins.
 These are the wines that age well.
 To smooth out the tannins, Left Bank Bordeaux reds work best with heavier and fatter meats such as beef steaks and lambs.
 Salt and spices, such as chipotle, soy, and cloves, also work extremely well.

-Alternatively, you may prefer simpler dishes that allow the many flavors of this wine to shine through.
+Alternatively, you may prefer simpler dishes that allow the many flavours of this wine to shine through.
 Should you prefer white meat, such as chicken, try using recipes that incorporate mushrooms and tomatoes.

 Bordeaux Reds, Right Bank

 Meanwhile, wines from this region are dominant in Merlot, a black and blue fruit.
 These wines are softer, have lower alcohol and acidity, and taste juicier.
-As such, sweet and savory plates, as well as any barbecue of leaner meats like pork and duck, pair nicely with this type of Bordeaux red.
-Stewed meat with stronger sauces greatly complement a younger bottle of wine.
+As such, sweet and savoury plates, as well as any barbecue of leaner meats like pork and duck, pair nicely with this type of Bordeaux red.
+Stewed meat with stronger sauces greatly complements a younger bottle of wine.

 Called the Entre-Deux-Mers, this region between the 2 banks is more known for its variety of white wines that are dry and fresh or sweet, creamy, and have citrus, apple, or vanilla notes.
 The sweetness is due to the fungus, which causes the grapes to shrivel.
-Because white wines tend to be more acidic and/or sweeter, they work well to balance salty cheese, mixed salads.
+Because white wines tend to be more acidic and/or sweeter, they work well to balance salty cheese and mixed salads.
 Desserts are also terrific accompaniments.
-In additions, the versatility and refreshing taste of Bordeaux whites allows for great combinations with many types of seafood: sushi, oysters, clams and fish.
-White meat, such as chicken, veal, and turkey, are also excellent with Bordeaux whites.
+In addition, the versatility and refreshing taste of Bordeaux whites allow for great combinations with many types of seafood: sushi, oysters, clams and fish.
+White meat, such as chicken, veal, and turkey, is also excellent with Bordeaux whites.

 Whenever wine is served, it is best to use the right type of glass and the correct decanting time and temperature to maximize this luxurious experience.
 However, despite the aforementioned rules, the best guide to serving wines with food is to simply ignore the rules and go with your own preferences!
-Together, your favorite food and favorite Bordeaux wine will always be the perfect match.
+Together, your favourite food and favourite Bordeaux wine will always be the perfect match.